JamesZheng109/Pokemon-Storage-Database/README.md

 - List of abilities
 - List of held items
 - List of natures
-- List of pokemon including:
+- List of pokémon including:
-  - name
+  - Name
-  - type
+  - Type
-  - type 2
+  - Type 2

 This information can be exported in the following file formats:
 - .sql file